 Like the rise of rock and roll, British pop, or the hippie movement in the ’60s, the Motown sound was just as important and equally influential on music and culture.

-Anyway, back to the song...
-Released on September 25, 1967 as Soul 35039 by Gladys Knight & the Pips, who recorded the third version of the song, it has since become a signature song for Marvin Gaye, who recorded his version prior to the Pips' but released it after theirs on October 30, 1968 as Tamla 54176.
+“I Heard It Through the Grapevine” was first released on September 25, 1967, as Soul 35039 by Gladys Knight and the Pips, who recorded the third version of the song, it has since become a signature song for Marvin Gaye, who recorded his version prior to the Pips’ but released it after theirs on October 30, 1968, as Tamla 54176.

 The session featuring Gaye led to arguments between the producer and singer; Whitfield struggled to convince Gaye to perform the song in a high rasp, a move that had worked on David Ruffin during the recording of The Temptations’ hit, “Ain’t Too Proud to Beg”.
 Whitfield was later described by several Motown employees as “cocky” and “arrogant” but “always got what he wanted out of the performer”.
 Marvin eventually agreed to record it in Whitfield’s key and the song later led to a change in the singer’s vocals.